 - The three dramatic conflicts – internal, relational and external.

-- The three-act structure – beginning, middle and end.
+- The three-act structure – beginning, middle and end, used throughout drama and in the modern cinematic trilogy.

 The list goes on.
 The Rule of Three has also been used to encapsulate some of history’s most powerful ideas.
 For example, using rhetorical devices such as the Hendiatris, where three successive words are used to express a central idea: